Rise of Nations: Rise of Legends

 Rise of Nations: Rise of Legends is a science fantasy real-time strategy video game for Microsoft Windows, made by Big Huge Games, and published by Microsoft.
-It is a spin-off of the popular Rise of Nations, released in May 2006.
+It is a spin-off of the Rise of Nations, released in May 2006.
 However, rather than being a historical game, it is based in a fantasy world, where technology and magic co-exist.
 It was released on May 9, 2006 in North America and on various dates around May 26, 2006 in the rest of the world.

 Gameplay

 Rise of Legends retains most of the features from Rise of Nations, like city building, borders, attrition, assimilations, non-depletable resources and the Conquer The World (CTW) campaigns.
 However, Rise of Legends also introduces new features of its own, such as city districts, heroes, dominances, a more simplified economy (with only two resources) and neutral, siegeable units and buildings.
 The reality-based resource wood has been replaced by Timonium.
 Unlike its predecessor, which offered the player 18 civilizations to choose from, Rise of Legends has only three races.
 These are the technological Vinci, the magical Alin, and the alien-like Cuotl, who replace the Wealth resource with Energy, offering a new gather strategy.
 Each race is completely distinct from the others, allowing for different gameplay depending on the player's choice.
 It also makes use of the AGEIA PhysX physics engine.

 Rise of Legends has a number of unique features that set it apart from its predecessor.